AverageHelper/portfolio/src/pages/index.md

 I'm just a regular average developer girl, doing regular average codethings since 2011.
 I try to be helpful where I can.

+If you can see this, I'm testing something cool!

 ---

 ## Stuff I do for fun